Elixirslayer/Suckless/Readme.md

 ```
    startx
 ```
+Refer to [Automatic login to virtual console](https://wiki.archlinux.org/title/Getty#Automatic_login_to_virtual_console)and [Autostart X at login](https://wiki.archlinux.org/title/Xinit#Override_xinitrc), if you'd rather not login and type in startx command everytime you boot.

-   You also need to setup a wallpaper by editting $HOME/.dwm/autostart.sh
+   You may also want to setup a wallpaper by editting $HOME/.dwm/autostart.sh